 APEC Architect Requirements for Period of Professional Experience as an Architect

-Applicants must have completed a minimum period of professional practice of seven years after initial registration as an architect in any one of the Canadian Architectural Licensing Authorities (CALA).
+Applicants must have completed a minimum period of professional practice of seven years after initial registration as an architect in any one of the Canadian Architectural Licensing Authorities (CALA, now ROAC).
 Experience must be gained in all of the following categories of architectural practice:

 - Preliminary studies and preparation of brief;

 At least three years of the seven-‐year period must have been undertaken as an architect: